nest/nest-simulator/doc/topology/Topology_UserManual.rst

    potential targets for each driver node.
 See
    Sec. \ :ref:`3.3 <sec:conn_masks>` for details.

-..
-TODO: Rewrite kernel to p/probability?

-Kernel
+Connection probability or ``p``
-   The *kernel* is a function returning a (possibly distance- or displacement-dependent) probability for creating a connection between a driver and a pool node.
-The default kernel is :math:`1`, i.e., connections are created with certainty.
-See
+   The *connection probability*, specified as ``p`` in the connection specifications, is either a value, or a Parameter which specifies the probability for creating a connection between a driver and a pool node.
-   Sec. \ :ref:`3.4 <sec:conn_kernels>` for details.
+   The default probability is :math:`1`, i.e., connections are created with certainty.
+See Sec. \ :ref:`3.4 <sec:conn_kernels>` for details.

 Autapse
    An *autapse* is a synapse (connection) from a node onto itself.